Exchange Program

 Contents

-Case management: information gathering, selection of interventions, and data processing.
+Case management: information gathering, selection of interventions, and information processing.
 Computerized document retrieval regardless of the medium.